 Another industry example is that of the business management software firm, Domo.
 By combining its capabilities in AI, machine learning, and predictive analytics, Domo customers can extract and analyze data from a variety of sources including Salesforce, Facebook, and Shopify that provides them with insights on customers, sales volumes, and inventory levels.

 What does this industry trend mean for the future of business analytics?
 Like the manufacturing sector, will the role of business analysts also be automated?

 As AI-driven business analytics becomes more common, it will transform the role played by the business analyst.
 As AI technology powers the real-time analysis of data, business analysts will be required to focus more on the fundamental skills of data analysis without any programming skills.
 For example, the machine learning-enabled DataRobot tool is automating predictive modeling and is accessible to users with no skills or experience in machine learning.

 The growth of machine learning will enable business analysts to delegate most of their repetitive tasks to the computers, while they focus more on providing business enterprises with advanced analytical skills that are more valuable.

 How is AI transforming the field of business intelligence?
 According to the latest 2019 business intelligence statistics, over 60% of business executives believe that a well-planned AI strategy can create more data-driven business opportunities.
 72% of business leaders consider AI as a major business advantage.

-Apart from the use of chatbots in customer service, business intelligence bots are enabling decision making by reading and analysing business data.
-What’s more is that BI bots can analyse data-related queries made in natural language without the use of complex querying codes.
+Apart from the use of chatbots in customer service, business intelligence bots are enabling decision making by reading and analyzing business data.
+What’s more, is that BI bots can analyze data-related queries made in a natural language without the use of complex querying codes.
 Gartner estimates that BI bots enabled with conversational analytics and natural language processing will boost the adoption of business intelligence tools in the workplace.